 All procurement contracts, regardless of value or cost, must be routed to the Purchasing Office for review and processing.
 If it is suspected that a project to acquire a vendor’s services may result in a formal agreement, the Purchasing Office should be notified in the initial stages of the process.
 The Purchasing Office will assist in ensuring that the most efficient methods are utilized and that the proper procurement procedures have been followed.
 Remember, contracts for vendor goods and services are the final stage of a proper procurement and must never precede the purchasing procedures.

-The appropriate method for routing a project to the Purchasing Office is through submission of an electronic purchase request (PB4) through the POINT Plus System.
-The PB4 serves to
+The appropriate method for routing a project to the Purchasing Office is through submission of an electronic purchase request through PeopleSoft.
+The purchase request serves to

 - Establish approval authorities;

 - Encumber funds (for payment contracts)